IsraelOrtuno/permalink/readme.md

 ### Automatically Handling Permalinks

 By default, this package takes care of creating/updating/deleting your permalinks based on the actions performed in the bound model.
 If you do not want this to happen and want to decide when decide the precise moment the permalink has to be created/updated/deleted for this particular model.
-You can disable the permalink handling in multiple two ways:
+You can disable the permalink handling in two ways:

 ```php